Ala-Eddine-BOUDEMIA/Chromatin-Dynamics/ReadMe.md

 - Top1000: Contains all the samples but only the top 1000 expressed genes
 - Top100: Contains all the samples but only the top 125 expressed genes
 - Random: Contains 10 files each contain all the samples and only 125 randomly selected genes

+   Chromatin-Dynamics
+                    └─── Data
+                            └─── dataset (GTEx or TCGA)
+                            	                    └──── CPM
+                                                            └──── Counts
+                                                                    └──── Normalized or Random or Top1000 or Top100 or variants_chaperones
+                                                                                                                                        └──── Normal or WoTissues or CountsByTissue
+                                                                                                                                                                                └──── Counts.tsv

 ```
 python3 0_GenerateData.py